SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 Per-packet priority or importance determines the drop priority of a packet.

-    Requirements: REQ-PACKET-PRIORITY.
+Requirement: REQ-PACKET-PRIORITY.

 ### Tolerance to Delay {#delay}

 Some packets of a media flow (UDP 4-tuple) can tolerate more delay over the wire than others (e.g., packets carrying live media frames require very low latency while packets carrying a background image for augmented reality can tolerate more delay).
 The objective of this metadata is to indicate that these packets can tolerate a limited amount of delay when there is severe congestion or limited bandwidth.
 Similar to the LE PHB {{?RFC8622}} for flows, the expectation is that in this case, each packet marked with this metadata is dropped only when there is excessive delay.
 As with per-packet priority in {{relative-priority}}, the application server can decide on the metadata values that provide the best handling for the packets of the transport flow and may not necessarily reflect the exact delay tolerance values that allow an on-path observer to perform traffic analysis.

-    Requirements:
+Requirement:

 REQ-PACKET-DELAY: Metadata to indicate whether the packet can tolerate delay.

 # Operational Considerations {#operational}